 - Think about all the elements on the page and how they are grouped together.

-- Try to discover which browser widths are “breakpoints” where element properties change (e.g. the sidebar disappearing).
+- Research “responsive design mode” for your browser, and then use it to discover which browser widths are “breakpoints” where element properties change (e.g. the sidebar disappearing).
 Make a plan for which elements need to be modified at which widths.

 - Lay out the basic structure of the page using empty semantic HTML elements that are appropriately sized and positioned.
 You may want to make their background colors different so you can see them.
 Don’t forget to use your browser’s developer tools (right click on the page, click “inspect element”)!